1894 SAFA season: Adelaide Football Club resigns from SAFA

-The Adelaide Football Club Premiers in 1886, which joined the SAFA in 1885 after a merger of North Adelaide Juniors and North Park from the Adelaide and Suburban Association, resigned from the SAFA before the commencement of the 1894 season.
+The Adelaide Football Club, Premiers in 1886, and who joined the SAFA in 1885 after a merger of North Adelaide Juniors and North Park from the Adelaide and Suburban Association, resigned from the SAFA before the commencement of the 1894 season and folded.

-At a meeting of the committee of the SAFA on Monday evening 9th March 1894, it was reported Mr. B. Shepley (Secretary of the Adelaide Football Club) wrote giving notice that his club wished to retire from the Association.
+At a meeting of the committee of the SAFA on Monday, 9 March 1894, it was reported Mr. B. Shepley (Secretary of the Adelaide Football Club) wrote giving notice that his club wished to retire from the Association.
 The club regretted the circumstance and wished the Association every success.

-For the 1893 season Adelaide had merged with the Eastbourne Football Club, 1891 and 1892 Premiers of the City and Suburban Association.
+For the 1893 season, Adelaide had merged with the Eastbourne Football Club, 1891 and 1892 Premiers of the City and Suburban Association.
 The Eastbourne Football Club on 18 April 1894 applied for readmission to the City and Suburban Association and were accepted.

-It has no relationship to the modern day Adelaide Crows formed in 1990.
+The Adelaide Club has no relationship to the modern day Adelaide Crows formed in 1990.